Jacarte/tawasco/README.md

 The backend based architecture is based on the wasmtime engine.
 The [`host`](/host_based/host) tool works as a cli.
 WHne it executes waits for the user to specify the Wasm to execute.
 Once receives it, the Wasm binary is compiled and executed in a separated thread.

-In the image below we show how the `host` tool works.